 Difficulty with swallowing is the feeling that food or liquid is stuck in the throat or at any point before the food enters the stomach.
 This problem is also called dysphagia.

-This may be caused by a brain or nerve disorder, stress or anxiety, or problems that involve the esophagus, the tube leading from your throat to your stomach.
+This may be caused by a brain or nerve disorder, stress or anxiety, or problems that involve the back of the tongue, the throat, and the esophagus (tube leading from the throat to the stomach).

 - What to Expect at Home

 Symptoms of swallowing problems include:

 - Coughing or choking, either during or after eating

 - Gurgling sounds from the throat, during or after eating